Blackburn Rovers W.F.C.: Super League

 In January 2010, Blackburn and Watford were the only top-flight clubs who failed to apply for membership of the new FA Women's Super League.
 Blackburn had declined to submit an application due to their reluctance to separate from the men’s club.
 The club’s decision ultimately meant they would be playing in the level below the following season, which saw an exodus of the club’s top players, with Amy Kane and Danielle Hill returning to Everton, while Lynda Shepherd signed for Liverpool.
 Katie Anderton signed a Super League contract for Doncaster Rovers Belles but remained with Blackburn until the end of the season.

 Although Blackburn intended to introduce young players to their squad, they also remained active in the transfer market.
 Defender Charlotte Farrell and Northern Irish international midfielder Kim Turner arrived from Manchester City and versatile Amanda Goodwin signed from Curzon Ashton.
-In April 2011, the club parted company with Adam Lakeland, shortly before theirrelegation into the Premier League Northern Division was confirmed.
+In April 2011, the club parted company with Adam Lakeland, shortly before their relegation into the Premier League Northern Division was confirmed.